adsl14/Raging-tools/README.md

 <i>Packer</i> will unpack the files that are packed as a <i>.pak</i>, or pack a folder with files, creating a output
 as a <i>.pak</i> file.

+When packing, it will ask you what format do you want to pack the file.
+Select the format depending of the type of files that will be inside the pak file.

 Like the previous task, you can unpack or pack, a file or folder respectively, a single one or massivelly.

 <img src="images/utilities_tab_packer_unpack.jpg" alt="utilities_tab_packer_unpack" width="40%">